navre6/Snap2DQuake/Starting_with_Snap2DQuake_README.md

 4) Move to esa-snap\bin directory and digit snappy-conf.bat <path of the python.exe>
 5) Now, opening python with the environment that you created, you should be able to do import esa_snappy.
 6) If it's not possible, on 5) put the path of the python.exe from your environment and try the step 6)
+7) When  running the environment, if there are problems with JVM, set "conda env config vars set JAVA_HOME="C:\Program Files\esa-snap\jre", and then, set "env config vars set SNAP_HOME="C:\Program Files\esa-snap"

 It's a bit confusing, but we're trying to work everyday on it to better understand the installation process.
 Regarding the code, after the correct importing of esa_snappy, the ONLY necessary modification step is the substitution of "snappy" with "esa_snappy".
 ProductIO, and all the other features of the module are still available and the code doesn't need any customization.
 -------------------